How to File a Complaint

 - Call 817-985-2134 or email to Code Compliance

-You can help in our investigation of your concern by reporting the correct and exact address of the violation and clearly stating the problem, including as many specific details as possible.
-Once your complaint is received, our Code Enforcement Officer will follow up with you as soon as possible.
+You can help in our investigation by reporting the correct and exact address of the violation and clearly stating the problem including as many specific details as possible.
+Once your complaint is received, our Code Compliance Officer will follow up with you as soon as possible.

 Code Compliance protects property values and promotes quality of life by ensuring that maintenance and safety standards are uniformly enforced through proactive community surveys, systematic inspections, and concentrated efforts at problem properties.

 Our goal is to obtain voluntary compliance through education and appeals to civic duty.
 In most cases, an inspector’s first course of action is to issue written notice to the owner or person in control of the property in violation.
 Citations are issued as a last resort and are easily avoided through responsible action.

-The City of Kennedale’s Code Enforcement Officer is licensed by the Texas Department of State Health Services, and authorized by Sec.
+The City of Kennedale’s Code Compliance Officer is licensed by the Texas Department of State Health Services, and authorized by Sec.
 2-49 of the "Kennedale City Code" (also called the Code of Ordinances) to issue citations for violations.

 Enforces Ordinances Pertaining To: